 As we go back deeper in time, a person’s genomic DNA gets chopped up each generation and scattered into more and more bits of fragments attributable to ever-larger numbers of ancestors.
 Projecting fifty-thousand years ago, as Europe was being colonized and the Neanderthals were becoming extinct, our modern-day genome can be seen as a mosaic composed of more than one hundred thousand ancestral pieces of DNA.
 Much of this information has likely disappeared over time or remains unknown to us in the absence of a reference genome.
 We cannot make sense of it.
 The purpose of ancient DNA testing is to bring into relief and restore the outlines and details of that mosaic as much as possible.
 To a greater or lesser degree, we inherit DNA from nearly everyone in our ancestral populations.
 It is just a matter of measuring the amount derived from each ancestral population once data from the population become available.
 As Walt Whitman wrote, “I am large, I contain multitudes.”

 Most scientists until the advent of ancient DNA conceived the history of prehistoric humans as part of a great tree.
 Once a population or species branched off it did not remix.
 If ancient DNA analysis has taught us anything, however, it is how wrong the metaphor of the family tree is for expressing the relationships between the member populations of modern humanity.
 When the floodgates of aDNA were opened beginning in 2015, scientists began to reexamine some of the time-honored theories about human history.
 They saw that most populations in the past, as are those in today’s genetic landscape, were mixed.
 Great mixtures of highly divergent populations have occurred over and over in prehistory.
-Instead of the standard tree model, one scientist suggests a trellis.
-Such a metaphor better captures the luxuriant branching, recombining and flowering far back into our past.
+Instead of the standard tree model, one scientist suggests a trellis, and another (Martin Jones in Unlocking the Past) speaks of a bush.
+Such metaphors better capture the luxuriant branching, recombining and flowering far back into our past.

 Although much of the epic is still unfolding, the big lesson of ancient DNA studies is that human migrations are very different from the simple models proposed after the first autosomal tests.
 We really knew very little about populations prior to the new technology.
 Ancient samples prove that the population in any given “homeland,” so far from being static and homogenous, has turned over many times.
 Mixtures have joined with new mixtures.
 Sometimes, there has been almost total population replacement.
 Cataclysmic events can be seen in the genetic records.
 Examples are the super-volcano near present-day Naples 39,000 years ago or spread of plague from Central Asia in prehistoric Europe.
 A new synthesis of genetics, archeology and linguistics is solving historical mysteries, overturning outdated theories and opening the eyes of DNA testing customers to little-known currents of deep history such as Basal Eurasian, Denisovan genes and the violent Yamnaya culture.